masalov/nui-ios/NUIKit/NUIKit/NUILoader/README.md

 Root object definition:

-    self = {
+    root = {
         ....
     }

-Root object is placed in the global objects dictionary with "self" key.
+Root object is placed in the global objects dictionary with "root" key.

 Using from code
 ---------------